 - Michigan Death Certificate Index 1921-1952- Information from Michigan death certificates on familysearch.org.

 - Ida Deaths 1924- Several of the deaths that occurred in Ida Twp in 1924 were not recorded in the county courthouse, but were sent directly to Lansing.
 See attached list for the records missing from the Monroe County Courthouse for Ida Twp.

 - Wayne County Death Indexes- 1934-1953 (not City of Detroit).
 Searchable through Ancestry also.

 - Washtenaw County Marriage & Death Index- 1959 to present

-17. Brest Cemetery - one known burial in this cemetery, Gideon Badger, a Revolutionary War vet
+17. Brest Cemetery - one known burial, Gideon Badger, a Revolutionary War vet

 29. Clark Cemetery (located at the intersection of Will-Carleton Road & I-275.
 It is on

 private property and permission must be granted for entry from the property owner.)

 the church and ALL stones are now on Find A Grave.
 Be careful using the information on

 some memorials- some people are posting to Holy Ghost when the cemetery should be